-When I was teenager, I’d hitchhiked to Alaska and lived in a wood-heated cabin with an unheated outhouse.
+When I was a teenager, I’d hitchhiked to Alaska and lived in a wood-heated cabin with an unheated outhouse.
 I worked on the Alaska pipeline, pissing in the Arctic Sea and playing poker on the company’s dime.
 In my early twenties, I settled in Florence, growing fat on pasta and red wine.
-From Italy I dropped down to Tunisia and crossed the Sahara, turned east through the jungle and wandered the savannas of east Africa before re-crossing the Sahara north through Sudan and Egypt.
+From Italy, I dropped down to Tunisia and crossed the Sahara, turned east through the jungle, and wandered the savannas of East Africa before re-crossing the Sahara north through Sudan and Egypt.
 Heading east, I wandered for another half year across South and East Asia, with some minor opium and gem smuggling on the side, before returning to Alaska.

 On my final ocean passage four years and 37,000 miles later, I promised myself no more world travels, no more wandering, no more adventures.
 It was time to dig in and make a contribution to the planet; to have a job that meant something to me; a job that popped me out of bed each morning excited and hot to make something happen.